Are you a top-down thinker?

 3) Identify what requires modifications

-This is also the most effective way to problem solve.
+This is also the most effective way to solve problems.
 Too many people catastrophize when they face any type of problem.
-Instead of focusing on solutions, they spend more time focusing on the problem itself and the worst possible outcomes.
+Instead of focusing on solutions, they focus more on the problem and the worst possible outcomes.

 “If I don’t fix this mistake, my boss will fire me and I’ll never work in this industry, again.”